 When you make that call do it as soon as you can, as calmly as you can and be open and honest at the same time.
 You don’t need to go into huge detail at this point, just cover the basics and how long you expect to be off for.

 Make sure you follow the correct procedure for calling in sick, whether it is in your notice period or not.
-Don’t be tempted to get a colleague to pass the message on – this will not go down well.
+Don’t be tempted to get a colleague to pass the message on – this may not go down well.

 - Wondering what would happen when calling in sick on a declined holiday?
 Our guide looks at how wise it is to do this!